deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 LIMIT 20
 ```

-That's not extremely convenient, and we'll need to post-process anyhow (to run
+The HTML output isn't very convenient, but we needed to post-process the data
-the [T-Test](https://en.wikipedia.org/wiki/Student%27s_t-test) math), so half an
+(to run the [T-Test](https://en.wikipedia.org/wiki/Student%27s_t-test) math), so
-hour or copying-and-pasting into Excel follows.
+half an hour or copying-and-pasting into Excel follows.

 Intermission: for proper A/B testing, have a read of [Evan Miller's Awesome
 A/B Testing Tools](http://www.evanmiller.org/ab-testing/).
 One of my favourite